slurpee159/5113056042_HW3/README_HW3.md

-# README for HW3: Machine Learning Comparisons and Visualizations
+# HW3: Machine Learning Comparisons and Visualizations
+This repository contains three tasks related to Support Vector Machines (SVM), Logistic Regression, and visualization techniques.

-## HW3-1: Comparing Logistic Regression and SVM on 1D Data
+## HW3-1: 1D Comparison of Logistic Regression with SVM

 ### Question:
 How can we visualize and compare the performance of Logistic Regression and Support Vector Machines (SVM) on one-dimensional data?